learn-co-curriculum/redux-delete-codealong/readme.md

 So, what is happening here?
-We're providing a definition for an anonymous function. _Inside_ the definition, we're calling `props.delete`, and passing in the only other prop available, `props.text`.

-Back in our connected TodosContainer, when this delete button is clicked, the value of `props.text` is passed into our dispatched action as the payload.
+We're providing a definition for an anonymous function. _Inside_ the definition, we're calling `props.delete`, and passing in `props.text` as the argument.
+When the delete button is clicked, back in our connected TodosContainer the value of `props.text` is passed into our dispatched action as the payload.

+Let's boot up the app and check out what we've done so far.
 There is a `console.log` in our reducer that displays actions.
-Clicking the delete button should log an action with the todo's text content as the payload.
+If you create a todo then click the delete button, you should see an action logged in the console that has the todo's text content as the payload.

 Ok, now we have the ability to dispatch an action to the reducer from each Todo!

 ## Tell the Store Which Todo to Delete

-Our todos are stored as strings in an array.
-There are a number of ways to remove a specific string from an array, but one of the more brief options is to use `filter`.
-By adding a second case to our `manageTodo` reducer, we can write a `filter` that returns every todo that _doesn't_ match what is contained in `action.payload`:
+Because our todos are stored as strings in an array, to delete a todo, we need to find a way to remove a specific string from an array.
+One option is to use `filter`.
+Let's add a second case to our `manageTodo` reducer; in it, we'll write a `filter` that returns every todo that _doesn't_ match what is contained in `action.payload`:

 ```js
 export default function manageTodo(state = {